Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class GeometryParams</h4>

-This is the abstract parent class for all GeometryParams classes (GeometryReferenceParams, VestedGeometryParamas, SingleComponentParams).
-It does not have properties of its own.
+<p>This is the abstract parent class for all GeometryParams classes (GeometryReferenceParams, VestedGeometryParamas, SingleComponentParams).
+It does not have properties of its own.</p>

 <h4>Class GeometryReferenceParams</h4>

-Instead of owning a Geometry exclusively, a Feature can also reference a (part of a) Geometry defined for the node.
+<p>Instead of owning a Geometry exclusively, a Feature can also reference a (part of a) Geometry defined for the node.
 This allows to pre-aggregate Geometries for many features.
-In this case, a GeometryReferenceParams has to be used.
+In this case, a GeometryReferenceParams has to be used.</p>

 <table>
 	<tr>